 There’s nothing that consumers appreciate more than being rewarded.
 It’s why rewards programs are so popular.
-It’s also why we appreciate Chinese food restaurants that give us free fortune cookies with our order (they don’t have to).
+It’s also why we appreciate Chinese food restaurants more that give us free fortune cookies with our order (because they don’t have to).

 The key here is making sure that the reward has value.
 It must be something that the consumer would truly appreciate or it’ll have the opposite effect once the consumer opens the email and feels like she’s been duped.
-Which could lead to her unsubscribing from your list or even worse -- labeling it as spam.
+Which could lead to her unsubscribing from your list or even worse—labeling your emails as spam.

 Keep your subject lines concise

-In Robert Greene’s book, The 48 Laws Of Power, the 4th law is “Always say less than necessary.”
-The same rule applies to your email subject lines.
-Every word in your subject line should be lead to a benefit for the recipient.
-It should also be as short as possible -- but just long enough to create intrigue and an incentive for the reader.
+In Robert Greene’s book, The 48 Laws Of Power, the 4th law is, “Always say less than necessary.”
+That same rule applies to your email subject lines.
+Every word in your subject line should lead to a benefit for the recipient.
+It should also be as short as possible.
+But just long enough to create intrigue and an incentive for the reader.

 Subject lines should be straight to the point, while also describing to the recipient the purpose for them to invest their time opening it.

-Look at subject lines as micro elevator pitches.
+Try to look at subject lines as micro elevator pitches.
 Say only what needs to be said and nothing more.
-And as a marketer, what needs to be said is something of true value to the recipient.
+And as a marketing professional, what needs to be said is something of true value to your recipients.